MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/Student/Challenge-04.md

 It combines prompts with existing APIs to perform actions.
 By describing your existing code to AI models, they’ll be called to address requests.
 When a request is made the model calls a function, and Semantic Kernel is the middleware translating the model's request to a function call and passes the results back to the model.

+By adding your existing code as a plugin, you’ll maximize your investment by flexibly integrating AI services through a set of out-of-the-box connectors.
+Semantic Kernel uses OpenAPI specifications (like Microsoft 365 Copilot) so you can share any extensions with other pro or low-code developers in your company.

 ![image](../Resources/Images/functioncalling.png)

 ## Description